hslmith/vpc-ta-lab-202208/README.md

 >PORT RANGE: ANY
 >Dsetination: Any
 >
 >4.
-Now that you created a SG that will allow RDP to your windows client, enter the details of the SG and click the attached resouces tab.
+Now that you created a SG that will allow RDP to your windows client, enter the details of the SG and click the attached resources tab.
 >5.
 Under the attached interfaces section, click Edit Interfaces
 >6.
 Choose eth0 of your Windows client instance
 <br>

 ### Decrypt your Windows Server Instance password
-1. Locatace and take note of your instnace id using the IBM CLOUD CLI.
+1. Locate and take note of your instance id using the IBM CLOUD CLI.
 Start by logging in.
 ~~~
 ibmcloud login --sso
 ~~~